Franklin, Milwaukee County, Wisconsin: Education

-Public

 The majority of Franklin primary and secondary students attend schools in the Franklin Public School District, which was formed in 1962 as a K–12 common school district.
 Franklin has five elementary schools, one middle school and one high school.
 The Franklin Recreation Department is also operated by the school district.
 The district is governed by an annual meeting of electors and a seven-member school board elected every three years with overlapping terms and election held every year in April.
 City government exercises no fiscal control over the school district.

 The Oak Creek-Franklin School District serves residents of the far eastern side of Franklin, along 27th street.
 The district also serves all of the city of Oak Creek.
 The Whitnall School District, which serves primarily the neighboring village of Hales Corners and parts of the city of Greenfield, serves Franklin residents residing on the city's far northwest side.